citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/project-management/use/tasks-project.md

     the icon ![Criar](images/tasks-3.png).

-Recording the hours spent with the task - filling in the registration fields
+Recording the hours spent with the task - Filling in the registration fields
 ----------------------------------------------------------------------------

 1. After checking your tasks, on the Tasks screen, click the task icon ![Criar](images/tasks-4.png) that you want to record the hours worked with.
 Once this is done, the time recording screen will be displayed: